IBM-Cloud/ansible-collection-ibm/docs/ibm_atracker_target.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

-  eventstreams_endpoint (False, list, None)
-    Property values for an Event Streams Endpoint in requests.

-  target_type (True, str, None)
+  name (True, str, None)
-    (Required for new resource) The type of the target.
-It can be cloud_object_storage, logdna or event_streams.
-Based on this type you must include cos_endpoint, logdna_endpoint or eventstreams_endpoint.
+    (Required for new resource) The name of the target.
+The name must be 1000 characters or less, and cannot include any special characters other than `(space) - . _ :`.

   cos_endpoint (False, list, None)
     Property values for a Cloud Object Storage Endpoint.

+  cloudlogs_endpoint (False, list, None)
+    Property values for an IBM Cloud Logs endpoint in requests.

   region (False, any, us-south)
     The IBM Cloud region where you want to create your resources.
 If this value is not specified, us-south is used by default.
 This can also be provided via the environment variable 'IC_REGION'.

-  name (True, str, None)
+  target_type (True, str, None)
-    (Required for new resource) The name of the target.
-The name must be 1000 characters or less, and cannot include any special characters other than `(space) - . _ :`.
+    (Required for new resource) The type of the target.
+It can be cloud_object_storage, logdna, event_streams, or cloud_logs.
+Based on this type you must include cos_endpoint, logdna_endpoint, eventstreams_endpoint or cloudlogs_endpoint.

   logdna_endpoint (False, list, None)
     Property values for a LogDNA Endpoint.

+  eventstreams_endpoint (False, list, None)
+    Property values for an Event Streams Endpoint in requests.

   id (False, str, None)